 If you aren't sure what something is, ask a gardening friend or neighbor.
 There are also apps that will identify the leaves for you.
 Honestly, I haven't had too much success with the apps though.
 Not one of them got Bishop's weed right!
 And, if you search for gardening groups, specific to your state, you will find a wealth of information!

-I hope I've helped you identify some of your spring plants!
+I hope I've helped you with identifying spring plants!
+Pictures do make it much easier!

 **Quick update!
 I added a post about a pretty blue flower that shows up in the early spring.
 Take a peek at my Siberian Squill post.